-Self-hosted applications · Cloudflare for Teams documentation
+Self-hosted applications

 Cloudflare Access allows you to securely publish internal tools and applications to the Internet, by providing an authentication layer using your existing identity providers to control who has access to your applications.

-Make sure you create Zero Trust policies before connecting your application to Cloudflare.
-To connect your origin to Cloudflare, you can use Cloudflare Tunnel.
+Make sure you create Access policies before connecting your application to Cloudflare.
+To connect your origin to Cloudflare, you can use Cloudflare Tunnel .
 If you do not wish to use Cloudflare Tunnel, you must validate the token issued by Cloudflare on your origin.

 1. Add your application